vincent-deng/verademo-github-app/README.md

 ### URLs

-`/reset` will reset the data in the database with a load of:
+`/reset` will reset th

+e data in the database with a load of:
  - users
  - jokes
  - heckles